jayprakash25/jayprakash25/README.md

 - **Languages:** JavaScript, TypeScript, Python, Java
 - **Frameworks/Libraries/DB:** React, Node.js, Django, MongoDB, PostgreSQL
 - **Tools:** Git

+### Open Source Contributions

+I'm just starting my journey in the open-source world, but I'm super stoked about it!
+Contributing to open-source projects is not only a great way to learn and improve my skills, but it also allows me to give back to the developer community.
+Here are a few projects I've been involved with so far:

+- **[JSON Schema Website](https://github.com/json-schema-org/website):** Added a dark theme to the website, making it easier on the eyes for all those late-night coding sessions.

+I'm always on the lookout for new open-source projects to contribute to, so feel free to hit me up with recommendations!

 ## 💸 Get in Touch